Hong Kong Data Center Cooling Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Hong Kong Data Center Cooling Market Analysis by Mordor Intelligence

-The Hong Kong data center cooling market size stands at USD 158.28 million in 2025 and is forecast to reach USD 398.3 million by 2030, reflecting a 20.2% CAGR over the period.
+Hong Kong data center cooling market size in 2026 is estimated at USD 189.47 million, growing from 2025 value of USD 158.28 million with 2031 projections showing USD 466.12 million, growing at 19.72% CAGR over 2026-2031.
 This sustained expansion positions the Hong Kong data center cooling market as one of the fastest-growing country-level cooling arenas worldwide, supported by submarine-cable connectivity that anchors hyperscale deployments, an aggressive artificial-intelligence build-out, and regulatory incentives linked to carbon-neutrality goals.
 Hyperscale operators account for the bulk of new capacity additions, and their preference for rack densities above 30 kW accelerates the shift toward liquid technologies that outperform conventional computer-room air handlers (CRAH) and chiller loops.
 Cooling project timelines now intersect tightly with power allocation from CLP Power and HK Electric, forcing operators to prioritize solutions that keep power usage effectiveness (PUE) at or below 1.4.
 Competitive differentiation has therefore moved from basic availability to cooling efficiency, reliability in typhoon-exposed coastal zones, and the ability to integrate with district-cooling or heat-reuse schemes.
 Looking ahead, the Hong Kong data center cooling market is expected to balance a legacy air-cooling installed base with direct-to-chip cold plates, rear-door heat exchangers, and two-phase immersion environments that address forthcoming AI training clusters.

 Key Report Analysis